2 Part Course |

 • Focus on the critical financing and strategic information through bullet points

-• Each bullet needs to make a point and provide a message
+• Why each bullet needs to make a point and provide a message

 • The reader often senior management, board-level